-One thing you should never do while answering phones for a business is rush or interrupt the caller.
+One thing you should never do while answering phones is rush or interrupt the caller.
 When you interrupt someone in a conversation, it implies that you already feel like you know what they will say.
-By cutting them off, it makes it look as if you think you know what they’re dealing with.
+When you cut them off, it makes it look as if you think you know what they’re dealing with.
 This is something that can definitely agitate a customer, so it is best to avoid interrupting anyone.

 Don’t Lack Confidence

-A tone that displays confidence will have an advantage over a weak tone.
-Furthermore, a confident tone commands attention, gets interrupted less often, and is more likely to be considered a leader.
+A voice that displays confidence will have an advantage over a weak tone by commanding more attention, trust, and minimizing interruptions.

 Don’t Engage in Other Activities

 Always listen carefully to what the caller is telling you.
-While on the phone, it is easy to be distracted and let your mind wander or even do other things like clean up your desk or eat.
-But the time you or your operators spend with the caller should be all about them.
+While on the phone, it is easy to be distracted and let your mind wander or even do other things such as cleaning up your desk or eating.
+But the time you or your operators spend with the caller should be all about the caller.
 Solving the caller's issue is an operator's first priority.

 This concept also applies to angry callers.
 An angry caller needs your attention even more so.
 When handling angry or upset callers, always remain calm and listen.
-Arguing with an upset caller will not help them and will only lead to further aggression and an inablity for your operator to solve their issue.
+Arguing with an upset caller will not help them, and it will only lead to further aggression and an inability for your operator to solve their issue.

 Don’t Forget to Complete Quality Checks

-In order to guarantee that your business has great telephone etiquette, you must complete regular quality checks.
+In order to guarantee that your business practices great phone etiquette, you must complete regular quality checks.